eBayEnterprise/RetailOrderManagement-SDK-Docs/files/Payload%2FAmqpPayloadIterator.php.txt

     }

     /**
      * Test if there is a payload at the current index.
-Called after self::rewing
+Called after self::rewind
-     * and self::next wile iterating over the messages.
+     * and self::next while iterating over the messages.
      * @return bool
      */
     public function valid()